Next-to-leading order analysis of $J/\psi + \gamma$ production in photon-photon collisions at CEPC: Phenomenological results

 \section{Phenomenological results}

+In this section, we present our numerical results of the process $\gamma\gamma \to J/\psi+\gamma$, which exclusively consider the direct photon production at NLO accuracy and exclude the resolved photon contributions.

-The integrated cross sections of $J/\psi+\gamma$ production in $\gamma\gamma$ collisions, computed for three LDME sets, are presented in Table \ref{int sigma}. ``CS" denotes the contribution of $c\bar{c}[^3S_1^{[1]}]$, while ``NRQCD" represents the complete calculation including both CS and CO ($^1S_0^{[8]}$, $^3P_J^{[8]}$) channels.
+The integrated cross sections of $J/\psi+\gamma$ production in $\gamma\gamma$ collisions, computed for four LDME sets, are presented in Table \ref{int sigma}. ``CS" denotes the contribution of $c\bar{c}[^3S_1^{[1]}]$, while ``NRQCD" represents the complete calculation including both CS and CO ($^1S_0^{[8]}$, $^3P_J^{[8]}$) channels.
 The tabulated data reveal that NLO corrections to the $^3S_1^{[1]}$ process significantly suppress the LO results, with a reduction magnitude approaching 50\%.
 Contributions from CO states exhibit slight impact on the integrated cross section.
 Assuming the nominal integrated luminosity of 300~fb$^{-1}$ \cite{CEPCStudyGroup:2018rmc,CEPCStudyGroup:2018ghi} and considering the dileptonic branching fraction $\mathcal{B}(J/\psi \to \ell^+\ell^-) \approx 10\%$, CEPC is expected to accumulate $\mathcal{O}(10^3)$ observable $J/\psi$ events per year.

-The $p_t$ distributions in Figure \ref{fig:pt dis} compare NRQCD predictions with CS results, demonstrating a rapid decrease in differential cross section $d\sigma/dp_t$ with increasing transverse momentum.
+The $p_t$ distributions in Fig. \ref{fig:pt dis} compare NRQCD predictions with CS results, demonstrating a rapid decrease in differential cross section $d\sigma/dp_t$ with increasing transverse momentum.
 Slight CO contributions cause near-overlap between CS and full NRQCD curves.

 Subsequently, we investigate the polarization distribution of $J/\psi$ in the process $\gamma\gamma \to J/\psi + \gamma + X$.
 This work focuses exclusively on the polarization parameter $\lambda_\theta$ in the helicity frame, defined as \cite{Beneke:1998re}: